aspose-tasks/Aspose.Tasks-API-References/english/net/aspose.tasks/tsk/commitmentstart/_index.md

 ---
 title: CommitmentStart
 second_title: Aspose.Tasks for .NET API Reference
 description: The start date of a delivery.
 Reading supported for XML format only.
-DateTime type.
 type: docs
 weight: 180
 url: /net/aspose.tasks/tsk/commitmentstart/
 ---
 ## Tsk.CommitmentStart field

 The start date of a delivery.
 Reading supported for XML format only.
-DateTime type.

 ```csharp
 public static readonly Key<DateTime, TaskKey> CommitmentStart;